Erasmus+ Study Abroad

 Students receive...

-- academic recognition of courses studied abroad,
+- academic recognition of academic achievements abroad,

 27 Member States of the European Union (EU)